 Patrick L. Ryan is a partner in FordHarrison’s wage and hour practice group and concentrates his practice on class action litigation, arbitration, counseling, and government investigations.
 He has extensive experience with the Fair Labor Standards Act, and state wage and hour laws/regulations.

-Bryan A. Stillwagon a partner in the Labor & Employment group of Thompson Hine LLP.
+Bryan A. Stillwagon, Program Co-Chair, is a partner in the Labor & Employment group of Thompson Hine LLP.
 He has experience spanning the spectrum of issues affecting the employer-employee relationship.
-He advises and defends clients in exempt status and independent contractor matters under the FLSA.
+In addition to defending against numerous claims brought by plaintiffs and the EEOC under Title VII, the ADEA, and the ADA, Bryan has spent significant time advising and defending clients in exempt status and independent contractor matters under the FLSA on both an individual and collective action basis.

 Karen K. Walters is the Director of Training and Associate Engagement for the Arthur M. Blank Family of Businesses, including the Atlanta Falcons, Atlanta United, PGA TOUR Superstores, Mountain Sky Guest Ranch, and Mercedes-Benz Stadium.
 She has been with the organization for 16 years.